votinginfoproject/data-suite/README.md

 ## Purpose

-The data-dashboard repo consists of a docker-compose file that will allow you to run both data-processor and Metis at the same time.
+The data-suite repo consists of a docker-compose file that will allow you to run both data-processor and Metis at the same time.

 ## Running in Docker